John Hadley (philosopher)

 John Hadley (born 27 September 1966) is an Australian philosopher whose research concerns moral and political philosophy, including animal ethics, environmental ethics, and metaethics.
-He is currently a senior lecturer in philosophy in the School of Humanities and Communication Arts at Western Sydney University.
-He has previously taught at Charles Sturt University and the University of Sydney, where he studied as an undergraduate and doctoral candidate.
+He spent much of his career at Western Sydney University, where he was a senior lecturer in philosophy, but also taught at Charles Sturt University and the University of Sydney, where he studied as an undergraduate and doctoral candidate.
 In addition to a variety of articles in peer-reviewed journals and edited collections, he is the author of the 2015 monograph Animal Property Rights (Lexington Books) and the 2019 monograph Animal Neopragmatism (Palgrave Macmillan).
 He is also the co-editor, with Elisa Aaltola, of the 2015 collection Animal Ethics and Philosophy (Rowman & Littlefield International).

 Hadley is known for his account of animal property rights theory.
 He proposes that wild animals be offered property rights over their territories, and that guardians be appointed to represent their interests in decision-making procedures.
 He suggests that this account could be justified directly, on the basis of the interests of the animals concerned, or indirectly, so that natural environments are protected.
 The theory has received discussion in popular and academic contexts, with critical responses from farming groups and mixed responses from moral and political theorists.

 Other work has included a defence of a neopragmatist approach to animal ethics, along with criticism of the metaethical and metaphilosophical assumptions of mainstream animal ethicists.
 Hadley has also conducted research on normative issues related to animal rights extremism, the aiding of others, and utilitarianism.